peter88213/nvhelp-de/source/export_menu.rst

 **Exportieren XML files that can be imported into other projects**

 Mit **Exportieren >  Figuren/Schauplätze/Gegenstände-Datendateien**
-kann man create a set of XML files containing the project’s characters, locations, and items with all their properties.
+können Sie create a set of XML files containing the project’s characters, locations, and items with all their properties.
 These files can be used to transfer the characters, locations, and items to another project.